SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Looping statements allow a block of code to be executed repeatedly, depending on the conditions specified in the loop.
-Code in the loop is executed in sequentially, unless a break statement or continue statement is encountered.
+All code inside the scope of the loop is executed (in order) on each iteration of the loop, unless a break statement or continue statement is encountered.
 Swift has four looping statements:
 C-style for statement, for-each statement, while statement, and do-while statement.